-Today, technology dominates (the internet) people's lives.
+Today, technology (the internet) dominates people's lives.
 When the internet can provide "socialization" facilities through its social media facilities, the relationship is lost based on kinship, knowing each other physically, regionalism, cooperation in neighboring, and hospitality.
-This social interaction is mediated by the internet that easily connects to everyone, even though they don't know each other closely.
-The form of individual relationships is no longer physical but an interface that is represented by devices (communication technology).
+This social interaction mediated by the internet easily connects everyone, even though they don't know each other closely.
+The form of individual relationships is no longer physical but is through an interface represented by devices (communication technology).

-As research conducted by Pollet et .all individuals who use instant messaging and social networking sites have more significant group support, good group sympathy, and more friendships than those who do not use social media (Pollet et al., 2011).
-Furthermore, the study revealed that respondents who spend their time using social networking sites have more online friends and often make contact every week, but never done offline to contact.
+As research conducted by Pollet et al. (2011) shows that individuals who use instant messaging and social networking sites have more significant group support, good group sympathy, and more friendships than those who do not use social media (Pollet et al., 2011).
+Furthermore, the study revealed that respondents who spend their time using social networking sites have more online friends and often make contact every week, but only through online means.
 This phenomenon shows that social media has made netizens spend their time surfing the internet.
-Even some netizens consider social media to be a "friend" to spend their time.
+Even some netizens consider social media to be a "friend" with which to spend their time.

-Ronald and Caroline write that for optimistic groups to see the internet, and the internet is seen as a medium to increase social interaction (Lievrouw & Livingstone, 2002).
+One study shows that for optimistic groups to see the internet, and the internet is seen as a medium to increase social interaction (Lievrouw & Livingstone, 2002).
 Several studies on CMC (Computer-Mediated Communication) have shown that CMC is not necessarily less personal than face-to-face communication.
-Furthermore, that contact without mediation is minimal by geography and proximity, meaning that face-to-face communication cannot reach geographically different individuals and is limited to processing and storing messages.
+Furthermore, it has shown that contact without mediation is minimal by geography and proximity, meaning that face-to-face communication cannot reach geographically different individuals and is limited to processing and storing messages.

-Hamman in the ethnography study, concluded that communication on the internet complements the genuine relationships that have been established This study uses a netnographic method.(Hamman, 1999).
-While research conducted by Park and Roberts stated that even though the frequency and duration in online are fewer, the interaction and communication that exists in online in improving individual relationships is more familiar and can build well (Ronald d.
-E & Aspden, n.d.).
+One ethnographic study concluded that communication on the internet complements genuine relationships already established.
+This study uses a netnographic method (Hamman, 1999).
+While research conducted by Park and Roberts stated that even though the frequency and duration in online relationships are fewer, the interaction and communication that exists in online in improving individual relationships is more familiar and can be well built upon (Ronald & Aspden, n.d.).

-This condition has also changed the past, which states that the internet will make users feel lonely; nowadays, more internet users greet their friends in cyberspace.
-This phenomenon draws the author's attention to how the internet, especially Facebook, will replace interpersonal communication face-to-face in building and maintaining social relations.
+This condition has also changed the past, which stated that the internet will make users feel lonely; nowadays, more internet users greet their friends through the cyberspace.
+This phenomenon draws the author's attention to how the internet, especially Facebook, will replace interpersonal and face-to-face communication for building and maintaining social relations.

 METHODOLOGY

-This study used qualitative research methods that examine virtual reality, especially those related to social media use.
+This study used qualitative research methods that examine a virtual reality, especially that which is related to social media use.
 This study uses a netnographic method.
-This Netnography method is relatively new in social research.
-Netnography is the same as Ethnography in general.
-Netnographic method examines a group of people in a virtual world or virtual community.
-The subject of this research is the Muslim community on Facebook which has very intense interaction and communication among its members.
+This netnography method is relatively new in social research.
+Netnography is the same as ethnography in general.
+The netnographic method examines a group of people in a virtual world or virtual community.
+The subject of this research is the Muslim community on Facebook who have intense interaction and communication among members.
 The account name for the community group is “Bening Society”.
-The “Bening Society” is an account that has Muslim female members who have initially been customers of the Bening brand hijab product.
-The researcher chooses The “Bening Society” account to be the subject of research because it fulfills the requirements as written by Kozinet.
-To become a research subject, it must be an active community account, and each member interacts with the other.
-Furthermore, researchers joined the community and made observations on every post and communication made by the “Bening Society” community.
+The “Bening Society” is an account that has Muslim female members who were initially customers of the Bening hijab product brand.
+The researcher chooses the “Bening Society” account to be the subject of research because it fulfills the requirements as written by Kozinet.
+To become a research subject, an individual have an active community account, and each member must interact with the other.
+Furthermore, researchers joining the community have made observations on every post and communication made by the “Bening Society” community.
 Also, to strengthen the research data, researchers conducted in-depth interviews with the admin and “Bening Society” account holders and several “Bening Society” members who fit the criteria of this study.

 Determination of Data and Data Sources